GooldenApple/vvs-nordstrom/README.md

   - Confirmation message after form submission.
   - Brief info on what happens next.
   - Navigation options back to key pages.

+## Future Implementations

+While the current version of the website meets the project requirements and provides a professional, accessible, and responsive user experience, several features could be added in the future to enhance functionality and value for users:

+- **Online Booking System**
+  A booking form allowing customers to request appointments directly through the site, integrated with email notifications.

+- **FAQ Section**
+  A dedicated page or section answering common customer questions regarding services, pricing, and availability.

+- **Blog / News Section**
+  A space for publishing plumbing tips, updates about the company, and news from the industry, helping improve SEO and customer engagement.

+- **Multi-Language Support**
+  Adding support for both Swedish and English to make the site more accessible for a broader audience.

+- **Expanded Gallery**
+  A categorized gallery to showcase projects by type (e.g., water, heating, sanitation), allowing users to filter and view relevant work examples.

+- **Customer Testimonials**
+  A section showcasing feedback and reviews from satisfied customers.
+  This would build trust and credibility for new visitors by highlighting positive experiences and recommendations.
+  Implementation could begin with a simple static testimonial section, with potential future integration of live reviews (e.g., from Google Reviews or social media).

 ---